aaron-grau/curic/react/projects/synthesizer/README.md

 Ok, let's actually start jamming.

-* Define a `playNotes` function.
-* Iterate through `this.notes`, calling `start` on all of the notes present in the store and `stop` on all the other notes.
-* Call `playNotes` in `render`.
+Define a `playNotes` function.
+It should iterate through `this.notes`, calling `start` on all of the notes present in the store and `stop` on all the other notes.
+Then call `playNotes` in `render`.
+Your `render` should return a list of `this.notes`.

-* Test your app!
+Test your app!
 Make sure that your have your key actions, reducer and listeners working before continuing.

 [keyboard-event]: https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent

 ### `NoteKey` Component

 Let's write a pure presentational component, `NoteKey`.
 This component will be the visual representation of a single note in your piano.

 * Create a new file, `components/synth/note_key.jsx`.
-* Define and export a new functional component called `NoteKey`.
+* Define and export a new functional component called `NoteKey({note, pressed})`.
 * Import `NoteKey` in `Synth`.
-* Render a list of `NoteKey`s instead of list `this.notes`, passing as a prop the note name.
+* Render a list of `NoteKey`s instead of a list `this.notes`, passing as a prop the note name.
 * Change your `NoteKey` component to display the name of the note.

 Cool, you now have the core of your Redux Synthesizer done.
 Let's start adding additional features!